sambeck87/service-track-app/README.md

 This React project provides the user interface for the ServiceTrack API, enabling user registration and login, vehicle management (creation, modification, viewing), and maintenance record tracking.

-**Note**: The deployment of this project was done with a free instance on render.com.
-These instances are disabled after a few minutes of inactivity.
-So it is suggested that, in case there is a failure when trying to access the page, try again after a couple of minutes of waiting.

 ## 🛠 Backend repository: <a name="frontend"></a>

 To visit the frontend repository, please [click here](https://github.com/sambeck87/service-track-API).